vuejs/it.vuejs.org/src/api/index.md

 - **Utilizzo:**

-  Render the element or template block multiple times based on the source data.
-The expression must use the special syntax to provide an alias for the current element being iterated on:
+  Render the elemento or template block multiple times based on the source data.
+The expression must use the special syntax to provide an alias for the current elemento being iterated on:

   ``` html
   <div v-for="item in items">